raspberrypilearning/solar-system-simulator/en/step_4.md

 You can copy text and paste a copy in another place.

  1. Select the text you want to copy by dragging your mouse over it while holding down the left button.
  2. Copy the text by using your browser's menu — choose `Edit > Copy`.
-You can also use a keyboard shortcut — `Ctrl + C`, or `Cmd + C` on a Mac.
+You can also use a keyboard shortcut — `Ctrl + C` on Windows or Linux, or `Cmd + C` on a Mac.
- 3. Move your the text cursor (the flashing line that shows where you are typing) to where you want to place a copy of the text.
+ 3. Move your text cursor (the flashing line that shows where you are typing) to where you want to place a copy of the text.
  4. Paste the text by using your browser's menu — choose `Edit > Paste`.
-You can also use a keyboard shortcut — `Ctrl + V`, or `Cmd + V` on a Mac.
+You can also use a keyboard shortcut — `Ctrl + V` on Windows or Linux, or `Cmd + V` on a Mac.

 --- /collapse ---